 Col. Josiah Snelling and the 5th U.S. Infantry

 Colonel Snelling will journey from Fort Snelling to discuss his early military career, including being taken a prisoner during the War of 1812, and later his assignment to establish a fort at the confluence of the Mississippi and St. Peters (later the Minnesota) rivers.
 Learn about his family and their lives at the fort, and discover the challenges of constructing and commanding a military post during the early 19th century.

-Meet Charlotte Ouisconsin Clark Van Cleve, the daughter of an army officer who was with the first group of soldiers sent to establish Fort St. Anthony in 1819, later known as Fort Snelling.
-She married an army officer who served with the Second Minnesota during the Civil War, and settled in Minneapolis where she became a prominent figure in the community, took up the cause of women's right to vote, and helped to establish the Bethany Home.
+Meet Charlotte Van Cleve, the daughter of an army officer who was with the first group of soldiers sent to establish Fort St. Anthony (Fort Snelling) in 1819.
+She married an army officer who served with the 2nd Minnesota Infantry during the Civil War, and settled in Minneapolis and became a prominent figure.
+Van Cleve took up the cause of women's rights, including suffrage and helping establish the Bethany Home for Unwed Mothers.
 Her book, Three Score Years and Ten, provides insight into life at Fort Snelling during the early 1800s.

 Dred Scott & Slavery in Minnesota (non-costumed presentation)

 During the 1830s Dred Scott, an enslaved man, was sold to Dr. John Emerson, a military doctor.
 Emerson took Dred to places where slavery was illegal, including Fort Snelling, where Dred met and married Harriet Robinson, an enslaved woman, and started a family.
 In 1846 the Scotts began an eleven year court battle for freedom based on their time living in "free" states.
 The case made its way to the U.S. Supreme Court, where the "Dred Scott Decision" pushed the nation closer towards civil war.